 We always recommend public transportation for those on a budget but this isn’t for everyone.
 If you’re not concerned about spending a bit extra to take all the hassle out of the equation – or you are pressed for time – these tours can be the perfect way to be chauffeured around your day trip to Segovia in comfort.

 There are several options for your Madrid to Segovia day trip, but the best ones include doubling up with other cities such as Toledo and Avila on a full day tour if that fits with your plans.
-We’d recommend both of the tours below as getting half a day in Toledo or Avila is a huge bonus.

 The Best Things on Your Day Trip to Segovia